The Plaster of Thought-Walls (Translated)

 30 January 2014

-Today two people’s paths have diverged
+Today two paths diverged

 The princess I see in dreams remains